 Congress members are key because we need sufficient numbers of votes in the House and the Senate to pass National Improved Medicare for All (NIMA).
-We may need to educate members about the legislation (HR 676 in the House), push them to introduce companion legislation (there is currently no Senate version of HR 676), get them to co-sponsor the legislation, ask them to recruit other members or to speak publicly about National Improved Medicare for All or to hold briefings or hearings on National Improved Medicare for All and ultimately to vote to get it out of the relevant committees and vote for it on the floor of the House or Senate.
+We may need to educate members about the legislation, push them to introduce companion legislation, get them to co-sponsor the legislation, ask them to recruit other members or to speak publicly about National Improved Medicare for All or to hold briefings or hearings on National Improved Medicare for All and ultimately to vote to get it out of the relevant committees and vote for it on the floor of the House or Senate.

 The ways that we interact with members of Congress depend on their position, what we want them to do and what stage of the struggle we are in.
 Always remember that members of Congress have different goals than we do – they want to please voters and maintain their corporate donations while our goal is to win National Improved Medicare for All.
 At times our relationship will need to be adversarial in order to achieve our goal.

 Call or meet your Senators and Reps: Calling often has a greater impact than emails.
 Handwritten letters are even more impactful.
 Consider holding an event where people write letters to your member of Congress or create a post card that people can fill out and send.
 Click here for instructions.

 To call, you can call the Capitol switchboard at 202 224 3121 and ask for your member of Congress or you can look up your member’s direct number on their website.
 If you aren’t certain who your member is, use a locator like these: Click here for the House.
 Click here for the Senate.